metaplex-foundation/developer-hub/src/pages/core/guides/print-editions.md

 ---
-title: Core - Print Editions with MPL Core
+title: Print Editions with MPL Core
-metaTitle: Core - Print Editions
+metaTitle: Print Editions | Core Guides
 description: This guide shows you how to combine plugins to create Editions with the Metaplex Core protocol.
 ---